 Roles Volunteers Can Play

 Volunteers are not staff.
 They are not responsible for the planning of the event, strategizing the fundraising campaigns, nor securing the vendors and ensuring that the entire event goes as planned.
 This is a responsibility saved for staff.
-However, they are great assistants in all of these areas.
-Volunteers are great at assisting in the following capacities:
+However, they are great assistants in all of the following capacities:

 - Event Coordinator Assistant